wevm/wagmi/site/react/guides/chain-properties.md

 <<< @/snippets/react/config-chain-properties.ts[config.ts]
 :::

 This is great, but if you have multiple chains that support additional properties, your autocomplete could be overwhelmed with all of them.
-By setting the `chainId` property to a specifc value (e.g. `celo.id`), you can narrow parameters to a single chain.
+By setting the `chainId` property to a specific value (e.g. `celo.id`), you can narrow parameters to a single chain.

 ::: code-group
 ```ts [index.tsx]